BIueMan/DL_Project-046211/README.md

 ![alt text](https://github.com/BIueMan/DL_Project-046211/blob/master/Images/image_proccesing.png)

 ### part 3. convort into LTspice file
-finaly with all the Features, we can code circet using the location, and the conection of the components.
+finally with all the Features, we can code circuit using the location, and the connection of the components.

 ![alt text](https://github.com/BIueMan/DL_Project-046211/blob/master/Images/ltspice_circet.png)

-We train the model on google colab, and so the can be easly rerun. how to run it is realdy wriden in the ipynd file. see the Test file to test the project.
+We train the model on google colab, and so the can be easly rerun. how to run it is really written in the ipynb file. see the Test file to test the project.
 # Code
 * training file - TRAIN-Circet_Object_Detector_YOLOv4.ipynb
 * testing file, with the best weights - TEST_with_image-Circet_Object_Detector_YOLOv4.ipynb